Slaves leaving the plow behind to join Union Army.

 This photograph was found among the Thomas Foner Freedom Summer Papers.
 Thomas Foner worked as a volunteer with the Mississippi Freedom Summer Project in 1964.
 The collection documents his work with the project and contains substantial information about the conditions faced by volunteers during the summer.

 Waiting on a porch for a ride was a common scene in my Mississippi neighborhood.
 Was she a participant, supporter in the Civil Rights Movement?
 Was she going to church, a funeral, a mass meeting?
 Was she on her way to visit family?
-Where is she going?
+Where was she going?

 The memorial was dedicated on October 26, 1906.
 There are forty-seven steps in the long stairway, one for each day of the Siege of Vicksburg.
 Modeled after the Roman Pantheon, the monument has sixty unique bronze tablets lining its interior walls, naming all 36,325 Illinois soldiers who participated in the Vicksburg Campaign.
 The monument stands sixty-two feet in height, and originally cost $194,423.92, paid by the state of Illinois.